-The following explains the options for any MAAC member to provide RPAS Pilot in Command (RPIC) direct supervision to another person at this site:
+These are the options for any MAAC member to provide RPAS Pilot in Command (RPIC) direct supervision to another person at this site.
+THESE RULES ARE SPECIFIC TO THIS SITE.

-- 1. Basic RPAS Certificate Holder Direct Supervision options any MAAC member with a current and valid Basic RPAS certificate may perform RPIC duties as follows: - a. supervise a single non-certificate holder at this site - b.
+- 1. Basic RPAS Certificate Holder Direct Supervision options any MAAC member with a current and valid Basic RPAS certificate may perform RPIC duties as follows: - a. supervise a single non-certificate holder at a Basic site - b.
 Shall not supervise a group of other people regardless of any certificates. - c.
-Shall not supervise any other member in any "advanced scenario" (above 400'). - 2.
-Advanced RPAS Certificate Holder Direct Supervision options any MAAC member with a current and valid Advanced RPAS Certificate may perform RPIC duties as follows: - a. supervise a single non-certificate holder at any site or Basic scenario, - Supervise up to 5 "Basic" Certificate holders in uncontrolled airspace advanced scenarios, (below or above 400') - 3.
-PPL+ with no RPAS Certificate Direct Supervision options any MAAC member with a current or expired PPL, may perform RPIC duties as follows: - a. supervise a single non-certificate holder at any Basic site, - b.
-Supervise up to 5 "Basic" Certificate holders in uncontrolled airspace advanced scenarios, (below or above 400')
+Shall not supervise any other member in any "advanced scenario". - 2.
+Advanced RPAS Certificate Holder Direct Supervision options any MAAC member with a current and valid Advanced RPAS Certificate may perform RPIC duties as follows: - a. supervise a single non-certificate holder at any site or Basic scenario,

+- b. supervise up to 5 "Basic" Certificate holders in uncontrolled airspace advanced scenarios (above 400'), as outlined in site rules. - 3.
+PPL+ with no RPAS Certificate Direct Supervision options any MAAC member with a current or expired PPL, may perform RPIC duties as follows: - a. supervise a single non-certificate holder at any Basic site, - b. supervise up to 5 Basic Certificate holders in uncontrolled airspace advanced scenario (above 400'), as outlined in site rules.